sneakysneak/docs/pages/connector-authentication/azure-devops-connector.md

 3. Select your Azure account and authorize access.

-The connector is now authenticated and ready to use.
+The Connector is now authenticated and ready for use.

 ## Setting Scopes/InvalidScope Error